etkachev/nx-webstorm/README.md

 #### Compatibility
 This works with any [Nx](http://nx.dev/) project.
 But this can also work with any regular Angular project that doesn't use Nx, since the schematics are built-in the `@schematics/angular` collection.

+#### Nx Projects
+- Typically your custom schematics will be within your directory: `/tools/schematics`, but this can be configured within the Plugin Settings, if your project is setup differently.
+- Nx can be installed either globally or local to your project.

+#### Angular Projects
+- For [custom schematics](https://angular.io/guide/schematics-authoring), the plugin will search within the directory set in the Plugin Settings.
+Please update this for your regular angular project, since the default is set to `/tools/schematics` and this is the default for Nx Projects.
+- Make sure that you have `@angular-devkit/schematics-cli` installed either local to your project or globally for this to work with custom schematics.

 #### How it works

 - On startup, this plugin will check if you have a valid nx.json or angular.json file in your root directory, and only be enabled if so.